-The per capita income in Vallejo in 2010 was $25,945, which is middle income relative to California, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,780 for a family of four.
+The per capita income in Vallejo in 2018 was $36,695, which is middle income relative to California, and upper middle income relative to the rest of the US.
+This equates to an annual income of $146,780 for a family of four.
 However, Vallejo contains both very wealthy and poor people as well.

 Vallejo is an extremely ethnically-diverse city.
 The people who call Vallejo home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Vallejo, accounting for 28.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Vallejo residents report their race to be White, followed by Asian.
-Vallejo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 24.22% of the city’s residents.
-Important ancestries of people in Vallejo include German, Irish, English, Italian and African.
+Important ancestries of people in Vallejo include Irish, German, English, Italian, and French.

 The most common language spoken in Vallejo is English.
 Other important languages spoken here include Spanish and Tagalog.